 At Washington Dulles Airport we made use of the pet-relief areas after travelling through security.
 It was well-sign-posted, as well as listed on the website, so you can plan in advance.

 If you’re travelling with a small dog, an alternative to flying shorter distances is to instead travel by train.
-As of a few years ago, Amtrak started allowing small pets to travel on their trains.
+Amtrak allows small pets to travel on many of their trains.
 However, before counting on bringing your pet along for a train journey, it’s best to first review the rules.

 Despite a generous maximum size for your pet carrier (19″ long x 14″ wide x 10.5” high), there is a maximum weight of 20 pounds (9kg), although this wasn’t checked on the two train trips I took.
 Pets are also only allowed on trips up to seven hours duration, and there are a few train services that still don’t allow pets.
-At least the pet fee is cheaper than flying: only $29 USD or $39 USD.
+Plus the pet fees are cheaper than when flying, although they have increased in recent years.

 Read my comprehensive post for a full explanation of the rules and more about our experience travelling with our dog on Amtrak.
-We travelled both from New York City to Philadelphia, then onwards from Philadelphia to Washington, D.C., and found it quite comfortable.
+We travelled from New York City to Philadelphia then from Philadelphia to Washington, D.C., and found it quite comfortable.

-Can You Catch Long-Distance Buses in the USA with a Dog?
+Can You Take Long-Distance Buses in the USA with a Dog?

 Despite being named after a dog, the Greyhound long distance buses in the USA don’t allow pet dogs onboard, only certified service animals.
 This is similar to most long distance buses in Europe.